-For the first year panel, in this case Panel 11, data from Rounds 1, 2, and 3 are included in the Jobs file.
-Complete information for any Panel 11 job is available, whether that job was first reported in Round 1, 2, or 3.
+For the first year panel, in this case Panel 17, data from Rounds 1, 2, and 3 are included in the 2012 Jobs file.
+Complete information for any Panel 17 job is available, whether that job was first reported in Round 1, 2, or 3.
 This is the case for any first year panel (the panel that began its first year of interviewing in the given year) in a Full-Year Jobs file.

-For the second year panel (the panel that continued with its second year of interviewing in the given year), in this case Panel 10, data from Rounds 3, 4, and 5 are included in this file.
-If the Round 3, 4, or 5 job continued from Round 1 or 2, users must look back to the Jobs file from the previous year (2005) to obtain complete information for the job.
+For the second year panel (the panel that continued with its second year of interviewing in the given year), in this case Panel 16, data from Rounds 3, 4, and 5 are included in this file.
+If the Round 3, 4, or 5 job continued from Round 1 or Round 2, users must look back to the Jobs file from the previous year (2011) to obtain complete information for the job.
 Appendix 1 includes sample SAS code to assist users in obtaining this information.
-Users should note that, because of differences in sample composition between the current year and the previous year files (i.e. a person was included in the previous year's delivery but not the current year or vice versa), or because more accurate information was received in Round 4 or 5 comments following the delivery of the Rounds 1-3 Jobs records in the previous year, there occasionally may not be a corresponding Round 1 or Round 2 job in the previous year file.
+Users should note that, because of differences in sample composition between the current year and the previous year files (i.e., a person was included in the previous year's delivery but not the current year or vice versa), or because more accurate information was received in Round 4 or Round 5 comments following the delivery of the Rounds 1 - 3 Jobs records in the previous year file.

 This file is being released as a research file and has not undergone the standard quality control procedures usually performed on MEPS data files.
-The file includes a total of 57,379 records, with each record representing a unique job for a person by round.
-This file presents information about jobs starting on or before 12/31/2006 only.
-The 2007 MEPS Jobs file release will present information on Panel 11 jobs starting in 2007.
+The file includes a total of 61,969 records, with each record representing a unique job for a person by round.
+This file presents information about jobs starting on or before 12/31/2012 only.
+The 2013 Jobs file release will present information on Panel 17 jobs starting in 2013.